-- No payments are made for claims less than 10 per cent. - Claims between 71 and 89 per cent receive a harvesting allowance up to 10 per cent; - Claims equal to or greater than 90 per cent are paid as a 100 per cent loss.
+- No payments are made for claims less than 10 per cent; - Claims between 71 and 89 per cent receive a harvesting allowance up to 10 per cent.
+The harvesting allowance is equal to the percentage the damage exceeds 70 per cent to a maximum of 10 per cent; - Claims equal to or greater than 90 per cent are paid as a 100 per cent loss.